 Many issues remain to be clarified, but the interest in and sense of importance of this topic continues to increase.
 Studies have shown that spirituality and religion can play a role in how an individual adult or child copes with being sick, may influence medical decisions that are made, and may have an impact on the medical outcome.

 This resource consists of 9 sections.
-Use the links below or under the title to access these sections:
+Use the links below to access these sections:

 The materials and content contained on the National Center for Cultural Competence’s Web site are copyrighted and are protected by Georgetown University's copyright policies.